Peasants in World History

-Peasants have been a vital component in human history over the last 10,000 years, with nearly one-third of the world’s population still living a similar lifestyle today.
+Peasants have been a vital component in human history over the last 10,000 years, with nearly one-third of the world’s population still living a peasant lifestyle today.
 Their role as rural producers of ever-new surpluses instigated complex and often-opposing processes of social and spatial change throughout the world.
 Eric Vanhaute frames this social change in a story of evolving peasant frontiers.
-These frontiers provide a global comparative-historical lens to look at the social, economic, and ecological changes within village-systems, agrarian empires, and global capitalism.
+These frontiers provide a global comparative-historical lens to look at the social, economic and ecological changes within village-systems, agrarian empires and global capitalism.
 Bringing the story of the peasantry up through the modern period and looking to the future, the author offers a succinct overview with students in mind.

 This book is recommended reading to anyone interested in the history and future of peasantries and is a valuable addition to undergraduate and graduate courses in World History, Global Economic History, Global Studies and Rural Sociology.

 1 Introduction: The Peasant in Each of Us 1

 2 New Frontiers: From the First Peasants to Early Agrarian States 12